The-OSS-Everything-Bot/the-oss-everything-bot/README.md

  **<h3 align="left">A discord application that does everything, is open source, and can be contributed  to by anyone.
 Sound interesting?
 We hope so!
 Join us on Discord and you can keep track of development and talk to us about what you think.
 We hope to see you there.</h3>**

 **<h3 align="left">Rapid Fire</h3>**

-- 💼 I'm currently working on: **💻 Working on the web framework and api for the backend of the bot**
+- 💼 We are currently working on: **💻 the web framework and api for the backend of the bot**
-- 🌱 I'm currently learning: **📚 All of the things**
+- 🌱 We currently learning: **📚 All of the things**
-- 💬 Ask me about: **💡 Why Discord is the reason their applications usually suck**
+- 💬 Ask us about: **💡 Why Discord is the reason their applications usually suck**
 - ⚡ Fun fact: **🎢 We once debugged a issue while on a roller coaster!**
 - 📂 Portfolio: **<a href="awfixer.xyz" target="_blank">awfixer.xyz</a>**
 - 📝 Blog: **<a href="axyl.blog" target="_blank">axyl.blog</a>**